HBPei/mongo-on-k8s/README.md

 - `kubectl apply -f mongo-express-service.yaml` to create the Service called mongodb-express-service.
 - `kubectl apply -f mongo-express.yaml` to create the Deployment called mongodb-express-deployment.

-7 - (Optional for Class, Skip to Step 8 - Will not work on Mac M1/M2) Create an Ingress resource, which defines rules on traffic routing, and an Ingress Controller (K8 Nginx), which manages external access to Services in a cluster.
+7 - (Optional for Class, Skip to Step 8 - Will not work on Mac M1/M2) Create an Ingress resource, which defines rules on traffic routing, and an Nginx Ingress Controller, which manages external access to Services in a cluster.
 An external proxy server could be used to manage access to various clusters.
-Change the /etc/hosts file to map the host url stated in mongo-ingress.yml to the IP address of the Ingress Controller.
+Change the /etc/hosts file to map the host url stated in mongo-ingress.yaml to the IP address of the Ingress Controller.
 Commented TLS key is used to enable HTTPS.

 - `minikube addons enable ingress` to automatically start the K8s Nginx implementation of Ingress Controller.
 - `kubectl get po -n kube-system` to verify the creation of the pod _ingress-nginx-controller._
-- `kubectl apply -f mongo-ingress.yml` to create the Ingress called mongodb-ingress.
+- `kubectl apply -f mongo-ingress.yaml` to create the Ingress called mongodb-ingress.
 - `kubectl get ing -n mongodb-namespace` to list all Ingresses.

 8 - Now execute the following below.